Daniel Salinas

-Julio Daniel Salinas Grecco (born 17 February 1962) is a Uruguayan neurologist and politician of Open Cabildo (CA), who served as Minister of Public Health of Uruguay from 1 March 2020 to 13 March 2023.
+Julio Daniel Salinas Grecco (born 17 February 1962) is a Uruguayan neurologist and former politician, who served as Minister of Public Health of Uruguay from 1 March 2020 to 13 March 2023.

 Graduated from the University of the Republic in 1988, he has the degree of Doctor of Medicine.
 In 2008 he obtained a bachelor's degree in neurology.
 In 2012 he obtained a master's degree in Health Business Management from the University of Montevideo and in 2018 a master's degree in Innovation and Entrepreneurship from the University of Barcelona.
 He also has a Diploma in Sleep Medicine from the Faculty of Medicine of Latin American Center for Human Economy (CLAEH).

-After leaving government service, on April 10, 2023 it was announced that Salinas would take up the position of dean of the Faculty of Health Sciences of the Catholic University of Uruguay.
+After leaving government service, he was announced in April 2023 as the new dean of the Faculty of Health Sciences of the Catholic University of Uruguay, a position he held until August 2026.

 Early life

 Raised in San José de Mayo, he is the eldest son of two teachers; his father was chairman of the San José Department of Teaching Union.
 He started working at the age of thirteen mending shoes in his hometown.